Electronics

 Design

-The Kindle 4 is a smaller and lighter ereader than its predecessor, the Kindle Keyboard.
-This is mainly because the keyboard is no longer present, and in losing that, the Kindle 4 weighs only 130g and measures a meagre 166 x 114 mm.
-Held in your hand, this feels about the perfect weight for an ereader, and yet it is reassuringly solid also.
-It cannot compare with other ereaders in terms of looks, with a grey surround that is a little uninspiring, but the Kindle 4 is not about sleek style and fancy features.
+The Kindle 11 is a smaller and lighter ereader than its predecessor.
+It weighs only 160g and measures a meager H158 x W109 x D8mm.
+Held in your hand, this feels about the perfect weight for an ereader, yet it is also reassuringly solid.
+It cannot compare with other ereaders in terms of looks, with a grey surround that could be more exciting, but the Kindle is not about sleek style and fancy features.

-The screen is the same as the screen on the Kindle Keyboard, and so therefore this one too is excellent.
-It has a 600x800, 16 level greyscale E-ink display, which we found is still perfect for reading even in bright sunlight.
+It has a 6-inch, 300 ppi, 16-level greyscale anti-glare E-ink display, which is still perfect for reading even in bright sunlight.
 Letters appear clear and crisp, and the contrast is superb.

 Ease of use